The roundish island is located 60 nautical miles from Port Sudan on the southeastern edge of the northern Suakin Group.

 From the water surface to the base of the plateau, the reef wall drops almost vertically.
 It forms numerous crevices and small caves populated by various marine life.
 The plateau slopes gently downward from a depth of 23 meters.
 It is covered with small coral heads covered with soft corals.
-From diadem sea urchins and hair stars to surgeon fish and giant moray eels, many interesting things can be observed in a very small space.
+From diadem sea urchins and Feather stars to surgeon fish and giant moray eels, many interesting things can be observed in a very small space.
 With a bit of luck, you may spot a stonefish lying in ambush.
 At the edge, at a depth of 26 meters, the visitor reaches an almost vertical drop-off, which has large caves in places.
 Especially at the southern tip, large fish are encountered.

 - Schools of tuna and large barracudas as well as single gray and hammerhead sharks are among the guests.
 Sea turtles often swim in the shallower area.
 Depending on the season, manta rays also pass by the reef.